Journal

 • consequence of delay

-2) Lock decision criteria upfront
+2. Lock decision criteria upfront

-3) Time-box disagreement
+3. Time-box disagreement

-4) Publish the call in one paragraph
+4. Publish the call in one paragraph

-After commitment, publish:
+After commitment, write down:

-• what we chose
+• what was chosen

-• why we chose it
+• why it was chosen

 • what would trigger a revision